top of page

 • 1 green module (switch)

-• Tip cards for the yellow, green and light blue module
+• Tip cards for the yellow, green and light blue modules

 Experiment 3